How We Draw Near to God and Experience His Promise

 Drawing near to God in worship contains conditions that every believer is responsible for meeting.
 There are two more conditions; however, but the word “having” (Heb.
 10:22) indicates that they have already been met by the atoning work of Jesus Christ.

-3. A Clean Conscience
+3. Draw Near With a Clean Conscience

 We can only come to God in sincerity of faith if our hearts have been “sprinkled clean” (10:22).
 The word “sprinkle” speaks of the purging of our hearts from an evil conscience.
 It is in the perfect tense in the Greek, which indicates a completed state or condition; in other words, guilt is gone.
 In Christ, the believer’s conscience has already been cleansed of guilt.
 When a sinner comes to Jesus and receives salvation, guilt is removed.